Saramaka

 The Saramaka, Saamaka or Saramacca are one of six Maroon peoples (formerly called "Bush Negroes") in the Republic of Suriname and one of the Maroon peoples in French Guiana.
 In 2007, the Saramaka won a ruling by the Inter-American Court for Human Rights supporting their land rights in Suriname for lands they have historically occupied, over national government claims.
-It was a landmark decision for indigenous peoples in the world.
+It was a landmark decision for Maroon and Indigenous peoples in the world.
 They have received compensation for damages and control this fund for their own development goals.

 The word "Maroon" comes from the Spanish cimarrón, which was derived from an Arawakan root.
-Since 1990 especially, some of the Saramaka have migrated to French Guiana due to extended civil war in Suriname.
+Since 1990 especially, some of the Saramaka have migrated to French Guiana due to a civil war in Suriname.
 By the early 16th century, the term "maroon" (cimarron) was used throughout the Americas to designate slaves who had escaped from slavery and set up independent communities beyond colonists' control.
-Together with five other Maroon tribes in Suriname and French Guiana, the Saramaka form the largest group in the world of Maroon peoples of African descent.

 Setting and language

 The 90,000 Saramaka in Suriname (some of whom live in neighboring French Guiana) are one minority within this multi-ethnic nation.
-The Saramaka, together with the other Maroons in Suriname and French Guiana: the Ndyuka (90,000), and the Matawai, Paramaka, Aluku, and Kwinti (who together number some 25,000), constitute by far the world's largest surviving population of Maroons of African descent.
+The Saramaka, together with the other Maroons in Suriname and French Guiana: the Ndyuka (90,000), and the Matawai, Paramaka, Aluku, and Kwinti (who together number some 25,000).

-Since their escape from slavery in the 17th and 18th centuries, the Saramaka have lived chiefly along the upper Suriname River and its tributaries, the Gaánlío and the Pikílío.
-Since the 1960s, they also live along the lower Suriname River in villages constructed by the colonial government and Alcoa, a major aluminum company.
+Since their escape from slavery in the 17th and 18th centuries, the Saramaka have lived chiefly along the Upper Suriname River and its tributaries, the Gaánlío and the Pikílío.
+Since the 1960s, they also live along the Lower Suriname River in villages constructed by the colonial government and Alcoa, a major aluminum company.
 They were relocated to allow flooding of approximately half their tribal territory for a hydroelectric project built to supply electricity for an aluminum smelter.
 Today, about one-third of the Saramaka live in French Guiana, most having migrated there since 1990 after warfare in Suriname.

 The Saramaka and the Matawai (in central Suriname) speak variants of a creole language called Saramaccan.
 The Ndyuka, Paramaka, and Aluku, (in eastern Suriname), as well as the several hundred Kwinti, speak variants of another creole language, Ndyuka.
 Both languages are historically related to Sranan Tongo, the creole language of coastal Suriname.
 About 50 percent of the Saramaccan lexicon derives from various West and Central African languages, 20 percent from English (the language of the original colonists in Suriname), 20 percent from Portuguese (the language of the overseers and slave masters on many Suriname plantations), and the remaining 10 percent from Amerindian languages and Dutch (the latter were later colonists).
 Although lexically different, the grammar resembles that of the other Atlantic creoles and derives from West African models.